Scaling limits of spatial compartment models for chemical reaction networks: Chemical reactions in multiple compartments

-Then, the dynamics of $\underline S_s$ in case \emph{({\bf 1})} is the same as for the system regarded as a single compartment. \end{corollary}
+Then the dynamics of $\underline S_s$ in case (1) is the same as for the system regarded as a single compartment. \end{corollary}

-\begin{proof} For {\bf (1)} from \eqref{eq:rates-1} we only need to calculate the average with respect to equilibrium of the movement dynamics for both slow and fast species.
-The same calculation as for mass-action kinetics in Corollary~\ref{cor:CT1} we get the first equality in
+\begin{pf} For (1) from \eqref{eq:rates-1}, we only need to calculate the average with respect to equilibrium of the movement dynamics for both slow and fast species.
+The same calculation as for mass action kinetics in Corollary~\ref{cor:CT1} we get the first equality in